 As part of its established vision to help undergraduate students integrate Christian faith and public life, the Henry Institute operates the Semester in Washington D.C.
 (Paul B. Henry Semester), which runs concurrently with Calvin College's spring semester.
 A wide range of internship experiences are available, depending upon the student's interests and future career plans.

 While in Washington, students will also take two 3-hour courses taught by Calvin faculty, STDC 343: Integrating Faith and Public Life in Washington, D.C., and STDC 342: Special Topics in Public Life.
-During the 2014 semester, this course (Art, Politics, and Spectacle in the Nation's Capital) will explore how the U.S. has created a national identify through art, culture, and political life -- and how that identity is disseminated through many different means, from the mass media to the art collection to the public monument.
+During the 2015 semester, this course (Perspectives on U.S. Relations with Latin America) will survey relations between the U.S. and the nations of Latin America from the end of the colonial era to the present.

 on the type of internship and individual arrangements students make